GitHub Actions

 Name and Event Trigger

-In this section you will define the name of the GHA Workflow and the event that will trigger this workflow, in this example, it’s the git push on master branch, but it could be a schedule, a pull_request, or an issue creation or many many other
+In this section you will define the name of the GHA Workflow and the event that will trigger this workflow.
+In this example, it’s the git push on the master branch, but it could be a schedule, a pull_request, or an issue creation, or many other events.

 1